slcoyne/Doing_Data_Science_CS_1/Case_Study_Write_Upv3.md

 5. income_group: a classification variable assigned by the World Bank

-6. geographic_region: geographic_region: character value giving the reader more description if unfamiliar with country's geography
+6. geographic_region: geographic_region: character value giving the reader more description if unfamiliar with a country's geography

 7. quantile: a simple rating (1-5) of GDP rank.
 There are 190 possible GDP ranks.
 As such, each quantile has 38 countries.
 Every country in a certain quantile is     assigned the same quantile score.